How to make a recycled junk decor heart that says I love you in the sweetest way.

-I painted the reclaimed wood piece white but after a little thought and looking at the items I gathered for the sign I decided to paint over the white with turquoise.
+Next I painted the reclaimed unfinished wood piece white.
+After a little thought and looking at the items I had gathered for the sign I decided to paint over the white with turquoise.

 Once the paint was dry I distressed it just a bit with sandpaper then “ aged “ the paint with Howard’s Wax in Golden Oak.
 See how the dark wax gets into all the rough places?
 Very nice.